 1. Does the proposed amendment involve a significant increase in the probability or consequences of an accident previously evaluated?

-Therefore, the requested amendment does not involve a significant increase in the probability or consequences of an accident previously evaluated.
+Therefore, the proposed amendment does not involve a significant increase in the probability or consequences of a previously evaluated accident.

 2. Does the proposed amendment create the possibility of a new or different kind of accident from any accident previously evaluated?

 The proposed changes do not affect the operation of any systems or equipment that may initiate a new or different kind of accident, or alter any SSC such that a new accident initiator or initiating sequence of events is created.

 The proposed changes remove the requirement to perform the preoperational PRHR heat exchanger natural circulation test and revise ITAAC related to the PRHR heat exchanger.
 The remaining tests will demonstrate the heat removal capabilities of the PRHR heat exchanger.
 The remaining preoperational testing and ITAAC will confirm the PRHR heat exchanger can perform its design and licensing bases functions.
 The proposed changes do not adversely affect any design function of any SSC design functions or methods of operation in a manner that results in a new failure mode, malfunction, or sequence of events that affect safety-related or non-safety-related equipment.
 This activity does not allow for a new fission product release path, result in a new fission product barrier failure mode, or create a new sequence of events that result in significant fuel cladding failures.